What is Dāna?

-The Paramis and Generosity
+The Paramis and generosity

-Dāna is the first of what are called the Six Paramis or Perfections: generosity, ethics, patience, joyful effort, concentration and wisdom.
+Dāna is the first of what are called the Six Paramita or Perfections: generosity, ethics, patience, joyful effort, concentration and wisdom.
 Through our conscious efforts, every being “perfects” each of these virtues on the path to awakening.

 Buddhist teachings hold that dāna is the foundation of all the paramis, and through strengthening our own ability to be generous, all the other paramis unfold naturally.
 Dāna is always discretionary, and may consist of time, energy, money, food, clothing, gifts, prayers (particularly for good health), or simply an appreciative or supportive attitude.

-Reciprocating the Generosity of Enlightened Teachers
+Reciprocating the generosity of Teachers